 The first appointment is dedicated to collecting information from the patient and family.
 Together, with the patient and family, the therapist will create a comprehensive treatment plan that fits into the family’s schedule and set goals for making progress.

 Patients come to the clinic in comfortable clothes that allow easy access to the spine.
 Bathing suits or sports bras are recommended.
 The therapist will perform a postural assessment in multiple views, evaluate the curvature, assess joint mobility, and strength.
 A hard copy of imaging for enhanced assessment of the curvature may be beneficial.
 If the patient uses a brace as part of treatment, the therapist will review the importance of wearing the brace for the prescribed number of hours each day.

 Patients can expect each session to last 45 minutes to 1 hour, usually once or twice each week.
 Sessions will consist of a combination of different techniques, including manual therapy or stretches, motor-control activities to improve body and postural awareness, 3-D stabilization and breathing exercises, and guided activities to maintain proper alignment.

 Practicing skills at home is important for success.
 On average, we recommend committing to 20 minutes of practice per day, for 5 or 6 days each week.
 However, this may vary based on individual treatment plans.
 Once discharged from therapy, it is beneficial to continue exercises to maintain optimal benefits and posture.

-If you’re interested in finding relief through physical or occupational therapy, the therapists at Memorial Hermann Sports Medicine & Rehabilitation are here to help.
-Request an initial evaluation appointment by filling out the form below or calling (713) 521-0020 or (888) 301-8477.
+If you are interested in a non-surgical treatment for idiopathic scoliosis, Schroth Method physical therapy may be right for you.
+The Schroth-certified physical therapists at Memorial Hermann Sports Medicine & Rehabilitation can help create a personalized treatment plan just for you.
+Request an initial evaluation with one of our physical therapists by filling out the form below or by calling (713) 521-0020 or (888) 301-8477.